 - Get the high-quality sleep you need

 - Function better during the day

 - Be more focused and productive at work

 - Reduce your risk of serious related health problems

 Get Restful Sleep & Feel Better

 With our help, you could soon enjoy a better night’s rest.
 If you feel like you’re not sleeping like you should, we encourage you to see us soon.
-Over his decades of experience, Dr. McDowell has helped many area residents get the sleep they need and deserve.
+With over 30 years over experience, Dr. Brian McDowell has helped many Fitchburg patients get the sleep they need and deserve.

 When you come in, we’ll perform an initial evaluation, then prescribe a sleep screening if necessary.
 If the results confirm you’re suffering from sleep apnea symptoms, we can have a custom oral appliance made for you.
 You’ll wear it while sleeping.
 It will move your lower jaw slightly forward, helping keep your airway open so that you get the amount and quality of sleep you need to function normally.

 Take Steps Now to Improve Your Overall Health